Union representative

 A union representative, union steward, or shop steward is an employee of an organization or company who represents and defends the interests of their fellow employees as a trades/labour union member and official.
 Rank-and-file members of the union hold this position voluntarily (through democratic election by fellow workers or sometimes by appointment of a higher union body) while maintaining their role as an employee of the firm.
 As a result, the union steward becomes a significant link and conduit of information between the union leadership and rank-and-file workers.
-Above the steward level, a bargaining unit chair is typically elected to coordinate union activities across the unit, lead formal negotiations, and represent the unit in dealings with management and the union’s executive leadership.
+Above the steward level, a bargaining unit chair is typically elected to coordinate union activities across the unit, lead formal negotiations, and represent the unit in dealings with management and the union's executive leadership.

 Duties

-The duties of a union steward vary according to each trades union's constitutional mandate for the position.
+The duties of a union steward vary according to each trade union's constitutional mandate for the position.
 In general, most union stewards perform the following functions: